Telephony (call and SMS) support

 Rejecting and/or disconnecting a call

-field describes the release reason; it should usually be normal
+calls.
+The cause field describes the release reason; it should usually be normal, but

 DisconnectCall = <disconnect-call @callId CallIdSelector @cause ReleaseCause> .